Pumpkin Spice Simmer Pot

 Thank you for supporting this blog!

-This pumpkin spice simmer pot recipe combines real puréed pumpkin with ginger, apples, and whole spices to create a warm, inviting autumn fragrance that perfectly captures the best scents of the season.
+My pumpkin spice simmer pot combines puréed pumpkin with ginger, apples, and whole spices to create a warm, inviting stovetop potpourri that perfectly captures the best scents of the season, and will fill your home with the fragrance of fall.

 - Ginger – I used a 3-inch piece of fresh ginger, sliced into 1/4-inch thick slices.
 Don’t cut the slices too thick or they’ll float to the bottom of the pot.
-And no need to peel the ginger—just toss it in, peel and all.
+And no need to peel the ginger; just toss it in the pot, peels and all.

 - Whole Nutmeg – Freshly grated whole nutmeg adds a spicy seasonal scent, but ground nutmeg will work in a pinch.